bodkan/admixr/vignettes/tutorial.md

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-13-1.png)

-We can see that all three Africans have $D$ consistent with 0, meaning that the data is consistent with the null hypothesis of no significant Neanderthal ancestry in Africans.
+We can see that all three Africans have $D$ values not significantly different from 0, meaning that the data is consistent with the null hypothesis of no Neanderthal ancestry in Africans.
 On the other hand, the test rejects the null hypothesis for all non-Africans today, suggesting that Neanderthals admixed with the ancestors of present-day non-Africans.
 In fact, this is a similar test to the one that was used as evidence supporting the Neanderthal admixture hypothesis in the first place!